 Step Four: Listening Carefully

 Wait a few minutes and listen very carefully.
 If you hear a slow and steady heartbeat, you’ve discovered your own.
-Your baby’s should sound very quick: it is often compared to the sound of galloping horses.
+Your baby’s heartbeat should sound very quick: it is often compared to the sound of galloping horses.